 Speaking of local establishments with a history of frights, there are a number of bars and restaurants in Manhattan that are reportedly haunted.
-You can visit the ghost of the sailor named Mickey at the Ear Inn in SoHo or the specter of the poet Dylan Thomas at White Horse Tavern, where he reportedly died after taking 18 whiskey shots.
-All of the establishments are set in historical buildings, and give a whole new meaning to the term "neighborhood haunts."Continue to 5 of 7 below.
+For instance, you may encounter the ghost of a sailor named Mickey while sipping your old fashioned at the 1817-era Ear Inn in SoHo, or brush shoulders with the specter of poet Dylan Thomas during your visit to the White Horse Tavern, where he reportedly died after taking 18 whiskey shots.
+The iconic Campbell Apartment in Grand Central Terminal is said to be haunted due to its history as a police utility closet and jail.
+Most of NYC's ghostly bars are set in historical buildings dating back to the 1800s.

 Those seeking a more curated experience can uncover Manhattan's hair-raising history via a guided ghost tour of New York City's spookiest mansions, museums, parks, and buildings.
 The Morris-Jumel Mansion, said to be haunted by its former residents, runs its own bi-monthly paranormal investigations in which participants learn how to use electronic paranormal detective equipment to communicate with the dead.
 Boroughs of the Dead hosts tours of Roosevelt Island, aka the "Island of Lost Souls," where a notorious asylum and prison once stood.
 Alternatively, you can embark on a nighttime tour of the Merchant's House Museum—long haunted by the Tredwell family who used to live there—by candlelight.
 In 2020, many tours have been put on hold.